Your guide to a more innovative company

 Strategic partnerships and cooperation networks that enable companies to share risks, resources, knowledge and accelerate the development of new solutions.

-Innotrep competence matrix
+Innosteps competence matrix

-By crossing the levels and factors of innovation capability, we get the innotrep competence matrix, with which we can talk about innovation in the context of this particular company: which topics are a challenge for this particular company and how to help it.
+By crossing the levels and factors of innovation capability, we get the innosteps competence matrix, with which we can talk about innovation in the context of this particular company: which topics are a challenge for this particular company and how to help it.

 Level 1